komposter/CommunityPowerEA.com/_docs/signals-and-filters.md

 <sup>[*(starting from v2.53)*](/docs/versions-history#20230412-0426-253)</sup>

-Signal level for all filter types where level 0 is used.<br/>
+Signal level for all filter types where level 0 is used.

 Thus, **> 0** means **> Signal Level** and **< 0** means **< -Signal Level**